jacobandreas/blog/_posts/2016-02-18-monference.md

-Another totally acceptable (though somewhat more labor-intensive) way of producing a monference for this online tagging problem is to take the HMM, draw many samples from it, and use these as training for a vanilla RNN of the following form:
+Another totally acceptable (though somewhat more labor-intensive) way of producing a monference for this online tagging problem is to take the HMM, draw many samples from it, and use these as training data for a vanilla RNN of the following form:

 <img src="figures/monference_rnn.png" style="width: 30%">